jajvirta/jajvirta/TDD-sleep.md

 The unfortunate feature is the fact that our circadian cycle isn't exactly 24 hours.
 It varies individually, but typically it's around 24,5 hours.
-If we could go a free-running sleeping cycle, our daily schedule would shift forward half an hour a day.
+If we could go on a free-running sleeping cycle, our daily schedule would shift forward half an hour a day (on average).
 But because we live in a society with fixed schedules and on a planet that has a 24 hour day, we have to force our sleeping schedule to the 24 hour day.